 In cases of aortic stenosis, the aortic valve (the valve between the left ventricle and the aorta) is too small, narrow or stiff to open all the way.

-The aortic valve and pulmonary valves control blood flow as it leaves the heart and keep it flowing forward.
+The aortic valve and pulmonary valves control blood flow as blood leaves the heart and keeps it flowing forward.
 The valves open to let blood move ahead, then quickly close to keep it from flowing backward.

 With aortic stenosis, the heart has to work harder to force blood through the aortic valve.
 Over time, this added stress can weaken the heart.